mokagio/mokacoding/_posts/2013-08-01-things-learned-in-july.md

 Amazon AWS S3 gem <a href="http://amazon.rubyforge.org">http://amazon.rubyforge.org</a>

 I found a nice gem to add enumeration type to the ActiveRecord models: <a href="https://github.com/adzap/active_enum">active_enum</a>, but is it compatible with Rails 4?
-Here's a link on how to use it <a href="http://qubitlogs.com/Rails/2013/02/01/creating-pre-defined-set-of-attributes-mapping-integers-to-strings-in-rails/#.UdWbpT6DQ_U">http://qubitlogs.com/Rails/2013/02/01/creating-pre-defined-set-of-attributes-mapping-integers-to-strings-in-rails/#.UdWbpT6DQ_U</a>
+Here's a [link](http://qubitlogs.com/Rails/2013/02/01/creating-pre-defined-set-of-attributes-mapping-integers-to-strings-in-rails/#.UdWbpT6DQ_U) on how to use it.

 ###Ruby